 This is essentially a one-touch cappuccino & latte version of the newer Magnifica machines, with a colour touch screen display instead of buttons and dials.

-I ought to in truth say “Latte Macchiato” due to the fact that the milk is steamed first and then is pulled into the milk, which actually brews it a latte macchiato, which needs to have distinct layers if it’s done well, although I’m sure that won’t make a difference to the taste ;-), unlike latte art, latte art definitely makes coffee taste better!
+I must in fact say “Latte Macchiato” due to the truth that the milk is steamed first and then is pulled into the milk, which literally steeps it a latte macchiato, which needs to have distinct layers if it’s done well, though I’m sure that won’t make a difference to the taste ;-), unlike latte art, latte art definitely brews coffee taste better!

-Unfortunately, this machine won’t pour latte art for you, and one touch milky machines like this steam and pour the milk for you, they’re very convenient for people who basically want to press a button and walk away with their cappuccino, but they don’t give you the same degree of control over the milk.
+Unfortunately, this machine won’t pour latte art for you, and one touch milky machines like this steam and pour the milk for you, they’re extremely convenient for people who literally want to press a button and walk away with their cappuccino, but they don’t give you the same degree of control over the milk.

-If you’re picky about your milk texture and temperature, I’d recommend going for a machine with a steam wand, rather than a milk carafe.
-Panarello wands aren’t excellent either, other than the smart Panarello wand you’ll find on the S Smart and some of the other DeLonghi machines, but at least you can pull them off and utilize the steam pipe as a steam wand if you want greater control.
+If you’re picky about your milk texture and temperature, I’d suggest going for a machine with a steam wand, quite than a milk carafe.
+Panarello wands aren’t fantastic either, other than the smart Panarello wand you’ll find on the S Smart and some of the other DeLonghi machines, but at least you can pull them off and work with the steam pipe as a steam wand if you want greater control.

 There is a version of the Magnifica Evo that comes with a Panarello steam wand: